 Can eating too many carbohydrates increase your chances of developing diabetes?

-Carbohydrates don't cause diabetes, however eating too many calories overall (from carbohydrates or other types of food) can lead to diabetes in some people.
-Here's what's going on: Usually when a person eats, her or his blood glucose rises and in response insulin, a hormone secreted by the pancreas, is released.
-Insulin helps cells in the body to absorb glucose from the blood to use for energy or store as fat.
-People with diabetes either don't produce enough insulin, or their bodies don't respond to the insulin, or both.
-As a result, glucose remains in the blood, depriving the body's cells of energy they need, and causing damage to blood vessels, heart, kidneys, eyes, and feet.
-The Q&A Diabetes mellitus has more detailed information on the disease, as does the American Diabetes Association website.
+While intake of carbohydrates specifically doesn't cause diabetes, eating too many calories overall (from carbohydrates or other types of food) may lead to diabetes in some people.
+Here's what's going on: usually when a person eats, their blood glucose rises.
+In response insulin, which is a hormone secreted by the pancreas, is released.
+Insulin helps cells in the body absorb glucose from the blood, which will be used for energy or stored as fat.
+People with diabetes either don't produce enough insulin, their bodies don't respond to the insulin, or both.
+As a result, glucose remains in the blood, depriving the body's cells of energy they need, and causes damage throughout the body.
+There are a number of risk factors for diabetes, but eating carbohydrates, on its own, doesn’t increase that risk.

 The likelihood of developing diabetes can increase due to a number of factors.
 Eating more calories than you expend, whether they're complex carbohydrates, sugars, fats, or proteins, paired with a lack of physical activity and being overweight can increase some people's chances of developing diabetes.
 This is especially true if there’s a family history of the disease, and the individual is over the age of 45.